Naomi Oreskes, in Science Magazine, writes that global warming may now be a consensus theory among scientists. She notes:

 Slashdot also pointed to this paper by University of Leicester geologist Jan Zalasiewicz who heads a group of eminent geologists which has just published a paper in The Guardian outlining its belief that the world is under serious threat of environmental destruction.

-4 thoughts on “The Scientific Consensus on Climate Change: Naomi Oreskes”
+4 responses to “The Scientific Consensus on Climate Change: Naomi Oreskes”

 Although they are clearly operating in their own interests, there is a body of peer-reviewed research they direct one to that offers a counterpoint to the (admittedly generally-held) view on climate change.